gravis JSON Graph Format (gJGF)¶

 Part 3: Graph annotation specified by gJGF¶

-JGF contains a graph
+JGF contains a graph structure, a node structure and an

-structure.
-Each of them is a JSON object
+edge structure.
+Each of them is a JSON object, where one of the allowed

-.
+name/value pairs is “metadata”/JSON object.
 In the following, these objects

-associated to the “metadata” name will be referred to as graph metadata
+associated to the “metadata” name will be referred to as graph metadata,

-.
+node metadata and edge metadata.
 They allow to add custom graph, node and

 edge annotations, which can modify the appearance of the graph, its nodes and its